xebia-functional/mvessel/README.md

 Actually there are multiples ways to collaborate.

 The first place to look is the [GitHub issue tracking](https://github.com/47deg/mvessel/issues).
-Also, if you found a not listed bug, please submit it with a detalied description.
+Also, if you found a not listed bug, please submit it with a detailed description.

 The [samples](samples) always need to be improved (upgrade versions, make it more attractive).
 Also, feel free to add new samples.